dart-lang/language/working/333 - shared memory multithreading/proposal.md

 >    other.
 > 2. It prohibits `externref` inside shareable structs
 >
-> Dart has `Object` is a base class for both shareable and non-shareable
+> Dart has `Object` as a base class for both shareable and non-shareable
 > classes.
 If a program contains `Shareable` type - such type would need to be
 > represented as a `shared` struct which means we have to mark `Object` struct
 > as `shared` as well.
 But this means Dart objects can no longer directly